totigm/whatsapp-stickers-bot/README.md

 - **`resize=width/height`**: Resizes the sticker/image to the specified width and height.
 Use `x`, `.`, or `/` as separators.
 - **`negate`**: Inverts the colors of the sticker/image.
 No additional value required.
 - **`grayscale`/`greyscale`**: Converts the sticker/image to black and white.
 No additional value required.
 - **`blur=level`**: Applies a blur effect to the sticker/image.
-Accepts values from 0 (no blur) to 100 (fully blurred).
+Accepts values from 0.3 (no blur) to 1000 (fully blurred).
 - **`lightness=level`**: Adjusts the lightness of the sticker/image.
 Accepts numeric values.
 Lightness is additive, impacting the overall brightness without altering the relative luminance of colors.
 - **`brightness=level`**: Modifies the brightness of the sticker/image.
-Accepts numeric values.
+Accepts positive numeric values.
 Brightness operates multiplicatively, affecting the luminance of each color in the image.
 - **`saturation=level`**: Alters the saturation level.
-Accepts a numeric value, enhancing or reducing the color intensity.
+Accepts positive numeric values, enhancing or reducing the color intensity.
 - **`hue=level`**: Changes the hue.
 Accepts values from 0 to 360 degrees.
 - **`removeBg`**: Removes the background.
 Requires a [remove.bg API key](https://www.remove.bg/es/dashboard#api-key) in the [.env file](./.env.example).
 No additional value required.
 - **`bgColor=color`**: Replaces the background with a specified color.
 Accepts color names (e.g., `red`) or hex codes (e.g., `#ff0000`).